 Nearly 80% of the alumni live and/or work in Evanston — and continue to make an impact.

 Leadership Evanston continues to engage alumni in three important ways — networking, leadership development, and on-going conversations about Evanston.

-Last March, alumni gathered at Temperance Beer Co. for an engaging evening.
+In March 2014, alumni gathered at Temperance Beer Co. for an engaging evening.
 Honored for their impact in Evanston were Leadership alumni Susan Trieschmann, Curt's Cafe; Adam Finlayson, Mary Adams Trujillo and Gay Riseborough, Grandmother's Park; and, Steve Newman, Evanston Scholars.

 leadership development workshops